 The fire alarm systems triggers or inputs – call points, smoke/heat detectors, aspirating detectors, sprinkler flow/pressure switches – are the Cause, and the outputs or Effects are the shutting down of air supplies, opening of vents, closure of dampers, shutting down of fuel supplies, unlocking of access controlled doors, closing of held open fire doors, signalling to fire authorities, phased evacuation operation of sounders and visual indicators or voice alarm speakers.

-How often should Cause & Effect Testing be undertaken?
+How often should Cause and Effect Testing be undertaken?

 BS 5839-1 section 45 regarding Inspection and Testing states that annually the Cause and Effects should be tested and in particular sites with multiple cause and effects operations more detailed testing should be undertaken.